kwgarylam/YCI_ArduinoLesson/exercises/WaterHeater/README_WatherHeater.md

+# Guildline for the Task Booklet

+# Activity 1

+- [ ] C.P10

+  - A short project time plan/Gantt chart

 # Individual testing of the components

 You are required to write individual code for each component, and testing their performance in the report (Activity 4).